 Despite the fact that Yeoh is adamant Evelyn’s experience is not actually (or at least not entirely) Michelle’s experience, there’s one point where they do intersect.
 In many ways, both have been greatly underestimated.
 Evelyn, by everyone around her, society at large, and even herself who sees unextraordinary ordinariness in her identity as a middle-aged woman.
 Yeoh, by the movie industry.
 While Yeoh has had an incredible and storied career, from Yes, Madam! to Tomorrow Never Dies, more recently the actress has primarily had the “privilege of co-starring” in films like Crazy Rich Asians and Memoirs of a Geisha, rather than receive top billing.

 “I have not been the first lead in a movie in Hollywood in a long, long time,” she says.
-The opportunity to helm Everything Everywhere All At Once in a role written for her felt like a recognition that other people realized what she’d long known herself: she can carry a film entirely on her own.
+The opportunity to helm Everything Everywhere All At Once in a role written for her felt like a recognition that other people realised what she’d long known herself: she can carry a film entirely on her own.
 Yeoh can do everything.
 “It was such a relief and a joy to think, My God, I believe that they wrote it for me because it's encompassing all of the things that I've been dying to do, wanting to do, grieving to do.”

 It’s a multilayered and nuanced role we don’t often get to see actresses take on later in their careers, as the trajectory of young ingenue to elegant mother-in-law (something Yeoh herself has done) remains pretty consistent.